fastlane/docs/docs/actions/backup_xcarchive.md

   `xcarchive` | Path to your xcarchive file.
 Optional if you use the `xcodebuild` action `destination` | Where your archive will be placed `zip` | Enable compression of the archive.
+Default value `true` `zip_filename` | Filename of the compressed archive.
+Will be appended by `.xcarchive.zip`.
+Default value is the output xcarchive filename
-Default value `true` `versioned` | Create a versioned (date and app version) subfolder where to put the archive.
+  `versioned` | Create a versioned (date and app version) subfolder where to put the archive.
 Default value `true`